Create Many-to-many table relationships in Microsoft Dataverse using Power Apps portal

 - From the Power Apps portal, select either Model-driven or Canvas design mode.

-- Select Data > Tables and select the table that has the relationships you want to view.
+- Select Tables and select the table that has the relationships you want to view.
+If the item isn’t in the left navigation pane, select …More and then select the item you want.

 - With the Relationships area selected, you can select the following views: